-I am a Victorian specialist with a particular interest in the long history of popular visual shows and media that so fascinated audiences during the nineteenth-century.
+My research is mainly in Victorian media and I have a particular interest in the popular visual shows and media that so fascinated audiences during the nineteenth-century.
 The forms and devices I am fascinated by include panoramas, dioramas, 3-D photography, peepshows, magic lantern, kaleidoscopes and transparencies.
 I have held grants from the AHRC, Leverhulme Trust and Yale Centre for British Art to support my research.
 Much of my work at Exeter draws on the rich resources of the Bill Douglas Cinema Museum, a public museum and research centre that contains over 65,000 items covering the long history of the moving-image.
 More broadly, I am interested in the way that new communications and technologies during the Victorian period have links to contemporary culture and digital media.
-As well as visual shows and devices, I have published broadly on Victorian print media, journalism and popular culture.
+As well as visual shows and devices, I have published broadly on nineteenth-century print media, journalism and popular culture.

 I was also scholarly editor for a digital resource published by Adam Matthews in 2012, based on the archives of the Bill Douglas Museum, entitled 'Moving Pictures, Optical Entertainments and the Advent of the Cinema'.
 It consists of 35,000 images drawn from items in the Bill Douglas Collection.
 Click here for details, http://www.amdigital.co.uk/m-collections/collection/moving-pictures-optical-entertainments-and-the-advent-of-cinema/

 With the completion of Picture Going, I am working on a second book made up of case studies of individual optical media, particularly the peepshow and stereoscope.
 I am interested in the global circulation of the peepshow and its presence in Europe, China, India, Iran and Egypt.

 I'm interested in supervising research students in any of the above areas.